flowmodor/flowmodor/apps/landing/src/pages/blog/flowtime-technique.md

 3. **Stop the work**: Keep working until you naturally feel the need for a break.
 This could be when you feel your concentration waning or you've reached a logical stopping point in your task.
 Then, stop the stopwatch.
 This time recorded is your focused work duration.

-4. **Take a break**: Calculate your break time as one-fifth of your focused work duration.
-For instance, if you worked for 50 minutes, take a 10-minute break.
-Set a countdown timer for this break period.
-This ratio ensures that you get adequate rest without losing the momentum of your work.
+4. **Take a break**: Divide the focused work duration by 5 to determine the length of your break.
+Set a countdown timer for this duration and take a break.
+This ensures that you rest and prepare for the next focused work session.

 You can repeat this cycle again and again.

 ## Automate the process

-I have been using the Flowtime Technique and it really helps me improve my productivity while coding.
-However, I noticed one minor drawback: the repetitive process of setting up the timer manually each time.
+I have been using the Flowtime Technique and it really helps me improve my productivity when coding and studying.

+While I can use a stopwatch and timer to implement the Flowtime Technique, it can be cumbersome to do this manually every time.
+Also, I want to track my work time on different tasks and analyze my productivity patterns.

 To address this, I automate this workflow with [Flowmodor](/).